AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/off-topic/2019-08-30-outer-wilds-stop-and-smell-the-pine-trees.md

 The first time I arrived on this planet and ventured beneath the surface, one of the wooden platforms broke off, and I came face to face with the black hole at the core of the planet.
 It was an exhilirating yet terrifying experience—a recurring theme in Outer Wilds.
 My jetpack simply didn't provide enough power to resist the pull of gravity.

-{% include picture.html img="black-hole" ext="jpg" alt="Falling into the Black Hole at the core of Brittle Hollow." %}
+{% include picture.html img="black-hole.jpg" alt="Falling into the Black Hole at the core of Brittle Hollow." %}

 There's not much to see above ground—most of the discoveries you'll make here are down below.
 Tread carefully, though, or you'll meet the same fate that I did.